Frequently Asked Questions (FAQs)

 What accreditation programs does the IAC offer?

-The IAC offers accreditation programs, each ensuring high quality patient care and promoting health care within a specific medical specialty, including the testing areas of Vascular Testing, Echocardiography, Nuclear/PET, MRI, CT, Dental CT, Carotid Stenting, Vein Center and Cardiac Electrophysiology.
+The IAC offers accreditation programs, each ensuring high quality patient care and promoting health care within a specific medical specialty, including the testing areas of Vascular Testing, Echocardiography, Nuclear/PET, MRI, CT, Dental CT, Carotid Stenting, Vein Center, Cardiac Electrophysiology and Cardiovascular Catheterization (coming Fall 2017).
 For more information on the IAC programs go to www.intersocietal.org/iac/programs.htm.

 Why do the IAC Programs no longer go by their former acronyms (i.e., ICAEL, ICAVL)?